10. The Holy Spirit

 Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.
 So God created mankind in his own image, in the image of God he created them; male and female he created them.
 God blessed them and said to them, “Be fruitful and increase in number; fill the earth and subdue it.
 Genesis: 1: 1-7, 27-28

-The Hebrew word for God is a masculine word, Elohim.
-The Hebrew for spirit used here is the feminine word, ruach, which means wind, breath, or spirit.
+The Hebrew word used here for God is a plural masculine word, "Elohim," imbuing supremacy, majesty and power.
+It comes from the singular word, "El," which means mighty one.
+The Hebrew for spirit used here is the feminine word, "ruach," which means wind, breath, or spirit.
 Yes, a masculine word for a plural God and a feminine word for Spirit.
-Say the word ruach aloud and you will exhale breath.
-The Breath of God was hovering over the waters of the new creation.
-It is the same word that is used twice in the following sentence as the Lord God formed mankind, and man and woman became alive.
-This is the same word that will describe the wind that blew to recede the flood waters for Noah.
-God’s ruach is our literal source of life.
-God’s breath is our breath and God’s breath is the Holy Spirit.
+Say the word Ruach aloud and you will exhale breath.
+The very Breath of God was hovering over the waters of the new creation.
+It is the same word that is used twice in the above passage as the Lord God breathed life into and formed mankind, and man and woman came into being.
+This is the same word that will describe the wind that will blow to recede the flood waters for Noah.
+God’s Ruach is our literal source of life.
+God’s Breath is our breath and God’s Breath is the Holy Spirit.

 In Judaism, the Hebrew word “shekhinah” indicates the presence of God.
 Please note, this lovely word is not found in the Bible, only in rabbinic writings and teaching.
-It is a feminine word that is used to denote the Presence of God in the burning bush, the cloud on top of the mountain where Moses talks with the Lord, and in the tabernacle built by Moses and later in the holy temple built by Solomon.
+This lovely Hebrew word denotes the dwelling or settling of God's presence in a specified place.
+It is a feminine word that is used to denote the Presence of God in the burning bush, in the cloud on top of the mountain where Moses talks with the Lord, and in the tabernacle built by Moses and later in the holy temple built by Solomon.
 In the Jewish tradition, Shekhinah is used to refer to God’s dwelling among his people here on the earth.

 By the word of the Lord the heavens were made, their starry host by the breath of his mouth…